 My hand-picked accommodation in Cambridge

-Travelling to Cambridge soon and not sure which accommodation in Cambridge to chose?
-Choosing a place to stay in a new destination can be a tricky exercise.
-I tend to decide on the area, depending on my activities or chosen places to dine so then I don’t have to walk too far.
+Travelling to Cambridge soon and not sure which accommodation in Cambridge to choose?
+Choosing a place to stay in a new destination can be tricky.
+I tend to decide on the area, depending on my activities or places to dine, so I don’t have to walk too far.
 This doesn’t always work out, unfortunately.
 When we stayed in Melbourne, I thought we were staying at a central location.
-Indeed, it was in the city centre, but 30 minutes walk from the river.
-When in Melbourne in Australia, this is where you want to be!
+Indeed, it was in the city centre, but 30 minutes walk from the river where you can find many fantastic restaurants.

 The centre of Cambridge is not very big so you would think you cannot go wrong.
 Well, that is what you would think!
-Hotels like to give them the name city centre or central as this draws in guests.
-There is nothing wrong with a 30-minute walk to the city centre, but why would you if there are good alternatives closer by.
+Hotels like to name them ‘city centre’ or central, which gives the impression they are centrally located.
+It is often not the case!
+There is nothing wrong with a 30-minute walk to the city centre, but why would you if there are good alternatives in the city centre.
 For example, the Travelodge at the Leisure centre calls itself Cambridge Central, but it is a 35-minute walk to Kings Parade.
-I am not quite sure why, but the number of people who joined me on a Cambridge Food Tour mentioned they were staying in Impington and thought they were close to the city centre.
+I was surprised that quite a few people who joined me on a Cambridge Food Tour mentioned staying in Impington, being under the impression the hotel was in the city centre of Cambridge.

-I decided, that I had to give visitors to Cambridge a helping hand to find the best central accommodation in Cambridge.
+I decided that it was time to give visitors to Cambridge, a helping hand in finding the best central accommodation in Cambridge.

 Accommodation in the historic centre